ztren/cif2cellplus/README.md

 2. Change the account of allocation in both `./default/main_job_convergence.sh` and `./default/main_job.sh` at \
 ```#SBATCH --account= #YOUR_ACCOUNT```\
 section.\
+3. Create ./cifs/ folder parallel with `cif2cellplus.py`.
-3. Put cif files in ./cif/ folder.
+5. Put cif files in ./cifs/ folder.
-4. Run `python cif2cellplus.py`.
+6. Run `python cif2cellplus.py`.
-5. Change directory to each generated folder and run\
+7. Change directory to each generated folder and run\
 `sbatch main_job.sh`

 ## Examples
-2 cif files are given in the `./examples/` folder. copy and paste it to `./cifs` folder and run the `cif2cellplus.py`.
+2 cif files are given in the `./examples/` folder. copy and paste it to `./cifs/` folder and run the `cif2cellplus.py`.
 ## Developing
 Batch editing from geo-opt to NMR.\
 A script that runs all the generated main_job.sh.